 Click on the numbers to see a description of each location.
 Please note: while these plans and renderings show our current goals for the facility, changes may be made as the project nears construction.
-Click here for a high-resolution image of the ground level plan.

 A 180x75 foot turf field will allow the soccer team to practice all year long and facilitate other sports like flag football and ultimate frisbee.